William Tylee Ranney

 Death placeWest Hoboken, New Jersey, United States of America

-Ranney also successfully exhibited his paintings at the American Art-Union, a New York-based commercial organization that aimed to patronize American artists and raise popular interest in American art.
+Ranney also successfully exhibited his paintings at the American Art-Union, a New York-based organization that provided support for American artists and raised popular interest in American art.
 Founded in 1839 as the Apollo Association, it lasted only to 1852, but in that span three of Ranney’s paintings were reproduced in engravings that were distributed to its national membership, a strong indication of their anticipated appeal to the average citizen.
-Ranney’s clearly painted, highly “readable” and accessible works expressed a contemporary spirit of national pride and optimism as the nation prospered and expanded.
-In his work, the artist embraced images of life on the American frontier, nostalgic scenes of rural life, and themes drawn from the American Revolution and more recent history that stressed the role of ordinary individuals in momentous events.
-In his last years Ranney specialized in sporting pictures, several of which were translated into engravings and widely distributed by the New York lithographic firm of Currier and Ives.
+In his work, Ranney embraced images of life on the American frontier, nostalgic scenes of rural life, and themes drawn from the American Revolution and more recent history that stressed the role of ordinary individuals in momentous events.
+In his last years Ranney specialized in sporting pictures, several of which were translated into engravings and widely distributed by the New York lithographic firm Currier and Ives.

-Ranney painted his highly realistic scenes in the studio of his home in West Hoboken, New Jersey, from a large collection of authentic costumes, weapons, riding gear, and preserved game; he kept a stable of horses from which to model his mounts.
+Ranney painted his highly detailed scenes in the studio of his home in West Hoboken, New Jersey, from a large collection of costumes, weapons, riding gear, and preserved game; he kept a stable of horses from which to model his mounts.
 The artist’s production declined around 1855 due to the developing tuberculosis that took his life two years later.
-The detailed realism and heroic spirit of Ranney’s work doomed it to obscurity for more than a century after the artist’s death.
-Today, however, he is recognized as a significant genre and history painter of the pre-Civil War era.